AhmedYousriSobhi/CSE/computerArchitecture/veryLargeScaleIntegration.md

 ![SOC](https://upload.wikimedia.org/wikipedia/commons/thumb/8/85/ARMSoCBlockDiagram.svg/800px-ARMSoCBlockDiagram.svg.png)

 ## Definition
-A System on Chip (SoC) referes to an integrated circuits (IC) that encapsulates most or all components of a computer or electronic system onto a single chip.
+A System on Chip (SoC) refers to an integrated circuit (IC) that encapsulates most or all components of a computer or electronic system onto a single chip.
 These components can include a processor, memory, input/output ports, communication interfaces, and various peripherals.

-The design philosopy behind SoC is to enhance efficiency, reduce power consumption, and optimize performance by consolidating multiple functionalities into a unified chip.
+The design philosophy behind SoC is to enhance efficiency, reduce power consumption, and optimize performance by consolidating multiple functionalities into a unified chip.

-The goal of an SoC it to consolidate the essential elements of a system into a compact and efficient package.
+The goal of an SoC is to consolidate the essential elements of a system into a compact and efficient package.

 SoC finds extensive applications in a wide array of electronics devices, ranging from smartphones and tablets to embedded systems and internet of things (IOT) devices.
-The integration of diverse componetns onto a signle chip not only save physical space but also contribute to enhanced reliability and improve performance.
+The integration of diverse components onto a single chip not only save physical space but also contribute to enhanced reliability and improve performance.

 ## What made Desiners Think about SoC?
 The inception of System on Chip (SoC) design was primarly driven by the need for increased integration, improved performance, and enhanced power efficieny in electronic systems.